DouglasCountyCO/NearMeDC/README.md

 rake db:create db:migrate DATABASE_URL=postgres://localhost/citygram_test
 ```

-### Running Citygram Website and Services
+### Running NearMeDC Website and Services

-Basic things you'll want to do with your Citygram server:
+Basic things you'll want to do with your NearMeDC server:

 ##### Run the server